NetickNetworking/NetickDocumentation/articles/sandboxing.md

 Running any project in multiple-peers mode does not always work, because of how some projects are set up.
 We call scripts or projects that can work with multiple sandboxes without issues as sandbox-safe.

+> [!NOTE]
+> You only need to make your project sandbox-safe if you plan to run more than one sandbox instance (use Netick in multi-peer mode).
+If you never intend to do that, you can safely skip this section.

 Notes on how to make your project sandbox-safe:

 - Try to completely avoid using `static` variables.
 This is because you will run more than one instance of the game and the `static` variable will conflict between the different Netick instances, since each Netick instance must have its own copy of that variable.
 If you were using `static` for singleton types, you can do the same by using a Sandbox Prefab.
 Attach all your singleton-like components to your sandbox prefab and you can access them from any network behaviour using `var mySingleton = Sandbox.GetComponent<TypeOfScript>();`.
 This way each Netick instance will have its own singleton-like scripts.